 Organic chemical contaminants, include synthetic (SOC), volatile (VOC) and inorganic (IOC) chemicals that are by-products of industrial processes and petroleum production and can also come from gas stations, urban storm water runoff, and septic systems.
-The last round of testing done for our water system was done; SOC's - 4/25/12, 45 contaminants were tested for and all were "not detected" in Stockbridge water.
-IOC's were last tested for 11/16/2016, 13 contaminants were tested for, sodium and fluoride showed detectable limits and the remaining 11 were "not detected in our water.
-The current levels of sodium and fluoride can be seen in the last page of this report in the "water quality data table" VOC's were last tested 5/17/17, 56 contaminants were tested for, and of these 56 contaminants 2 had detectable limits.
-Chloroform and Bromodichloromethane are disinfection byproducts and the current levels of these are listed at the end of this report in the "water quality data table".
+The last round of testing done for our water system was done; SOC's -4/25/12, 45 contaminants were tested for and all were "not detected" in Stockbridge water.
+IOC's were last tested for 11/19/2020, 13 contaminants were tested for, sodium showed detectable limits.
+The current levels of sodium can be seen in the last page of this report in the "water quality data table" VOC's were last tested 5/27/20, 56 contaminants were tested for, and of these 56 contaminants 2 limits.
+Chloroform detectable and Bromodichloromethane are disinfection byproducts and the current levels of these are listed at the end of this report in the "water quality data table".

-VOLUME 19, SPRING 2018, P.W.S.I.D. # 1283003 WRITTEN BY MICHAEL P. BUFFONI, WATER SUPT.
+VOLUME 22, SPRING 2021, P.W.S.I.D. # 1283003 WRITTEN BY MICHAEL P. BUFFONI, WATER SUPT..